tendermint/tendermint/docs/architecture/adr-043-blockchain-riri-org.md

 * Peer communication is spread over multiple components creating complex dependency graph which must be mocked out during testing.
 * Timeouts modeled as stateful tickers introduce non-determinism in tests

-This ADR is meant to specify the missing components and control nessesary to acheive [ADR-40](https://github.com/tendermint/tendermint/blob/develop/docs/architecture/adr-040-blockchain-reactor-refactor.md).
+This ADR is meant to specify the missing components and control necessary to achieve [ADR-40](https://github.com/tendermint/tendermint/blob/master/docs/architecture/adr-040-blockchain-reactor-refactor.md).

 ## Decision